-You expect your credit card to contain old credit accounts, maybe the credit card you had back in college or the loan you paid off a few years ago.
-However, you might be surprised to find old addresses on your credit report, especially an address you barely remember living.
+You might expect your credit report to contain old credit accounts, maybe even the credit card you had back in college or the loan you paid off a few years ago.
+However, you might be surprised to find old addresses on your credit report, especially an address where you barely remember living.
 How do credit bureaus get these old addresses?

-Your credit report will typically include any address that you've ever received a bill, especially credit card and loan statements.
-That's because when your creditors update your information with the credit bureaus, they also update your address information.
-Changes to your address will show up on your credit reports.
+Your credit report typically includes any address where you've ever received a bill, especially credit card and loan statements.
+When your creditors update your information with the credit bureaus, they also update your address information.
+For example, if you change your mailing address with your credit card issuer, who then reports it to the credit bureaus, the new address will then appear on your credit report.

-The credit bureaus keep track of both your current and your previous addresses so even when you relocate, the old addresses don't go away.
-Your credit report is simply updated to show which address the believe is current based on what your creditors are reporting.
-Luckily, your address isn't a factor in your credit score.
+The credit bureaus keep track of your current and your previous addresses, so even when you relocate, the old addresses don't go away.
+Your credit report is simply updated to show which address they believe is your current residence, based on what your creditors are reporting.
+Luckily, your address isn't a factor in your credit score and isn't a factor in whether your applications are approved.
 Old addresses won't hurt your credit score.

 Unlike other types of outdated information, addresses don't fall off your credit report after a certain amount of time.
-So it's possible for every address you've ever lived to show up on your credit report.
-That could be dozens of addresses for a person whose moved around a lot.
+So it's possible for every address where you've ever lived, or at least where you've paid bills, to show up on your credit report.

 When the Wrong Address Shows Up

-If your credit report contains inaccurate addresses, e.g. places that you've never lived, you can use a credit report dispute to remove them.
+If your credit report contains inaccurate addresses, you can use a credit report dispute to remove them.

 You don't have to remove old addresses simply because you no longer live there.
-Some credit card, loan, and employment applications ask for your addresses for the previous two to three years to verify your identity.
-They may compare these addresses against your credit report.
+Some credit cards, loans, and employment applications ask for your addresses for the previous two to three years to verify your identity.
 It could raise a red flag if you report living at addresses that don't show on your credit report.

 Should You Update the Credit Bureau With Your New Address?

 You don't have to worry about giving the credit bureaus your current address.
-As long as your creditors and lenders have your correct billing address—and they should so you can receive your billing statements—the credit bureau will eventually update your credit report to show your most recent address.
+As long as your creditors and lenders have your correct billing address—and they should, so that you can receive your billing statements—the credit bureau will eventually update your credit report to show your most recent address.